Wise Owl's quarterly (ish) news tweet | Issue 13 - May 2014

 Excel workbooks must be complicated, mustn't they?
 Actually, no: they're just zipped XML files, as this blog proves.
 It's a bit disillusioning - like finding that IPhones are really just made of cardboard, or that UKIP is just a collection of reactionaries ...

 We're developing our new website entirely using ASP.NET MVC, and love it so much that we thought it was time that we provided training in MVC too (the MVC stands for Model-View-Controller, if you're wondering).
 We've finally accepted that C# is beating VB hands down in the marketplace, and so will be running this course using C# only.
 The first course is published for September, and if you don't know C# you could always attend our two-day introduction to C# course beforehand.
+UPDATE FEBRUARY 2018: This course has subsequently been withdrawn due to lack of bookings.

 Perhaps you were one of the millions of people who got addicted to Flappy Bird, and led to developer Dong Nguyen pulling the app?
 If you're suffering from withdrawal symptoms, you might consider playing Flappy Owl, developed by senior Wise Owl trainer Andy Gould.
 The graphics aren't as slick, but given that it was developed entirely within Excel using VBA it's remarkable that it works at all.
 Download the app and find out how it works at Andy's blog page, or watch a video on YouTube giving more details.